 As of June 1st, 2008, bikes are no longer required to be registered in the District and you cannot be pulled over for having an unregistered bike.

-For security reasons, WABA still recommends registering your bike with the National Bike Registry.
-More information can be found at www.nationalbikeregistry.com.
+For security reasons, WABA still recommends registering your bike with the National Bike Registry or another comparable service.
+More information can be found at waba.org/resources/preventing-bicycle-theft/